sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_Integrator.rst

     Fix tolerances for SBML tests.
 In order to ensure that the results of the SBML test suite remain valid, this method enforces a lower bound on tolerance values.
 Sets minimum absolute and relative tolerances to Config::CVODE_MIN_ABSOLUTE and Config::CVODE_MIN_RELATIVE respectively.

-.. method:: Integrator.setIndividualTolerance(index, value)
+.. method:: Integrator.setIndividualTolerance(sid, value)

-    Sets absolute tolerance for individual species, will only be used for CVODEIntegrator.
+    Sets absolute tolerance for individual floating species or variable that has a rate rule.
+Only used for CVODE Integrator.
     Note that this tolerance is based on the amount of species, and will be stored in absolute_tolerance.

-    :param int index: index of individual species
+    :param str sid: identifier of individual species or varible that has a rate rule
     :param double value: tolerance value to set

-.. method:: Integrator.getConcentrationTolerance()

-    Gets the tolerance vector based on concentration of species, will only be used for CVODEIntegrator.

 .. method:: Integrator.setConcentrationTolerance(value)

-    Sets the tolerance based on concentration of species, will only be used for CVODEIntegrator.
+    Sets the tolerance based on concentration of species.
+Only used for CVODE Integrator.
     First converts the concentration tolerances to amount tolerances by multiplying the compartment volume of species.
 Whichever is smaller will be stored in absolute_tolerance and used in the integration process.
+    Note that if a double list is given, the size of list must be equal to numIndFloatingSpecies+numRateRule, including tolerances for each independent floating species that doesn't have a rate rule followed by tolerances for each variable(including dependent floating species) that has a rate rule.
+The order of independent floating species and variables is the same as the order how they were defined in species list and rate rule list.

     :param double/double list value: tolerance value to set

+.. method:: Integrator.getConcentrationTolerance()

+    Gets the tolerance vector based on concentration of species.
+Only used for CVODE Integrator.
+    The vector includes tolerances for each independent floating species that doesn't have a rate rule followed by tolerances for each variable(including dependent floating species) that has a rate rule.
+The order of independent floating species and variables is the same as the order how they were defined in species list and rate rule list.

 CVODE